- Economic Impact Payments

 - If you worked for any other U.S. employer (perhaps you were on CPT or OPT) you must have a W-2 form for that job, too.
 Contact your employer if you have not received their W-2 form by the end of January 2021.

 - If you claimed a tax treaty or had a taxable scholarship in 2020, watch for an e-mail from ISU asking you to authorize electronic delivery of Form 1042-S through the FNIS system.
-If you do not authorize electronic delivery, make sure your address in AccessPlus is up to date as your Form 1042-S will be mailed to you at the end of January 2021.
+If you do not authorize electronic delivery, make sure your address in AccessPlus is up to date as your Form 1042-S will be mailed to you in early February 2021.
 PLEASE NOTE: The tuition benefit of a graduate assistantship (GA) is not a taxable scholarship.
 No Form 1042-S is issued or needed for GA tuition benefits.

 - A copy of your 2019 State and U.S. tax returns (if any) will be very useful in completing your 2020 tax returns.